ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 6.2 Screen Images
 Display screenshots showing the interface from the user’s perspective.
-These can be handdrawn or you can use an automated drawing tool.
+These can be hand drawn or you can use an automated drawing tool.
 Just make them as accurate as possible.
 (Graph paper works well.)